-Just as we mentioned in the brewing methods post, making good coffee can come down to some pretty fine details, including the size of the ground coffee particles, the temperature of your water, and brewing duration.
-For this post, we’ll be talking about the best ratio for common drip and immersion brew methods.
+Making good coffee can come down to some pretty fine details, including the size of the ground coffee particles, the temperature of your water, and the way you brew the coffee.
+In this post, we will focus on one variable—the coffee-to-water ratio and walk through the optimal ratios for common drip and immersion brew methods.

-As a broad standard, we recommend 1:17 ratio
+As a broad standard, we recommend a 1:17 ratio.

 With a 1:17 ratio, for every 1 gram of coffee, use 17 grams of water.
-This allows for a best chance of an ideal extraction—the process of dissolving soluble flavors from coffee grounds in water—with a complementary strength.
-This ratio is optimal for manual and automatic pour over methods.
+This gives the best chance for an ideal extraction—the process of dissolving soluble flavors from coffee grounds using water—with a complementary strength.
+This ratio is optimal for manual and automatic pour-over methods.
+This also happens to be the ratio (rounded) for the recipe mentioned above – 30 grams of coffee and 500 grams of water.

 For those without a scale, using tablespoons and ounces to measure coffee or water, follow the ratio of 1:4.
-1 tablespoon of coffee for every 4 ounces of water.
+Use 1 tablespoon of coffee for every 4 ounces of water.
+Note that a scale will be much more precise, and your results will be more consistent.
+This is especially true if you brew more than one kind of coffee at home on a regular basis.
+But if a scale isn’t an option, tablespoons and ounces will do in a pinch.